patrickbcullen/essh/README.md

 # essh
 Enhanced ssh command line for EC2 that can find an instance by the instance id, instance name tag, or private IP address.
+It even supports indexing when multiple instances share the same name (i.e. auto-scaling groups).

 ## Install
 ```